kykiefer/depression-detect/src/README.md

 # Depression Detect Workflow

-Below is the basic workflow.
+Below is the basic workflow I performed.
+Many of the scripts use my specific file paths and will have to be altered to run on your machine.

-Gain access to the DAIC-WOZ data base and download the zip files to your project directory using:
+Gain access to the [DAIC-WOZ database](http://dcapswoz.ict.usc.edu/) and download the zip files to your project directory using:

 ```shell
 wget -r -np -nH --cut-dirs=3 -R index.html --user=daicwozuser --ask-password  http://dcapswoz.ict.usc.edu/wwwdaicwoz/